vjoel/tupelo/doc/faq.md

       >> t2
       => Tupelo::Client::Transaction failed take RubyObjectTemplate: [3] read RubyObjectTemplate: [2] missing: [[3]]

   Before the `t1.commit`, there is no synchronization.
+So both t1 axnd t2 were able to take the tuple [3], but only in the context of preparing the transactions.

   Typically, there is one transaction at a time per thread, unlike in the above example.
 Tupelo supports multiple client threads per process.
 The client threads interact with a single worker thread that manages the local subspaces and the communication with the message sequencer.